0x5bfa/WindowsAppSDK/docs/TRIAGE.md

 # Issue/Pull Request Management

-## Overview
-The Windows App SDK team manages issues and PRs in the repo using a process we call "triage".
-It helps us keep issues organized and focuses the attention of the different groups that work in our project.

-Our objective is to make sure all issues have one or more owners, an issue type label, and one or more area labels.
-New issues are automatically labeled needs-triage by the msftbot, so the triage team only needs to review any issues that have been labeled as `needs-triage`.

-## Issue Types
-Each issue should only have one type.
-* bug
-* feature proposal
-* question
-* documentation
-* announcement

 ## Triage Labels
 1. New and re-opened issues are marked with needs-triage.
 2. Issues with needs-assignee-attention should be investigated by the assignee as